-Holafly is a new startup eSIM data plan company based out of Spain.
+Holafly is a new startup eSIM data plan company based out of Dublin.
 I thought their service looked interesting, especially since many of their data plans are unlimited, include some calling minutes, and the prices are affordable.

 But I’ve found that there can often be technical quirks when using any international eSIM data plan so I wanted to do a hands-on Holafly eSIM Review to see how they stacked up against other eSIM data plans I’ve used in Europe.